Jeff Ballabon: Career

-Ballabon began his career in government in the 1990s as legislative counsel to Senator John C. Danforth, and Republican counsel to the United States Senate Committee on Commerce, Science, and Transportation.He was responsible for a number of initiatives, including the creation of the Troops to Teachers program.
+Ballabon began his career in government in the 1990s as legislative counsel to Senator John C. Danforth, and Republican counsel to the United States Senate Committee on Commerce, Science, and Transportation.
+He was responsible for a number of initiatives, including drafting the appropriation amendment to fund the "Troops to Teachers" program and getting it passed by Congress.

 As a government relations and communications consultant and political adviser, Ballabon has run his own companies, Ballabon Group, B2 Strategic, and Short Cove Advisors, and has been the New York affiliate of Washington, D. C.'s, The Livingston Group.
 His clients have included media, energy, biotech, intellectual property, health care and defense companies, real-estate developers, law firms, private investment funds, non-profits, and political candidates and campaigns.

-As a media executive, he served as senior vice president of communications for CBS Corporation, overseeing public relations and communications for CBS News, and as head of government relations and public policy for Primedia and Court TV.
+As a media executive, he served as senior vice president of communications for CBS Corporation, overseeing public relations and communications for CBS News, and before that served as head of government relations and public policy for Primedia and Court TV.